DankTechnologies/DankEats/content/recipes/focaccia-and-pan-pizza/index.md

 ## Make Dough

-In large bowl, mix ingredients in listed order, using spatula and then switching to a hand, when the flour gets too difficult to mix.
-Switch between squeezing/clawing the dough between your fingers and stretch+fold or slap+fold, for about a minute.
+In large bowl, mix [ingredients](#ingredients) in listed order, using spatula and then switching to a hand, when the flour gets too difficult to mix.
+Switch between squeezing the dough between your fingers and scooping the bottom and sides to the top, for about a minute.
 Use butter knife and clean hand to scrape the dough off the other hand.
+The ingredients should all be well-mixed and the dough will be shaggy and sticky.

 {{< gallery match="images/dough/*" sortOrder="asc" rowHeight="150" margins="5" thumbnailResizeOptions="600x600 q90 Lanczos" imageResizeOptions="1920x1920 q90 Lanczos" showExif=false previewType="blur" embedPreview=true loadJQuery=true >}}